Diary of a Hospital: A Nurse’s Worst Day

 There was one really bad day, April 12.
 We were having codes back-to-back.
 We were trying to keep this one patient alive who had been dying all night.
 Then she was coding.
 We made it a short code, to not be cruel.
 And then right afterward, her next-door neighbor coded.
 Literally, I go from one to another.
 I run in, and I take over for chest compressions.
 Nobody knows who anybody is, we’re all wearing masks, we’re all wearing goggles.

 Typically in the hospital, they’ll bring in a tripod and put an iPad on it so the family can see the patient.
 It turns out that right as this patient was FaceTiming them, his heart stopped.
 So we run into that room, and I accidentally hit the iPad so it fell facing the wall.
 I had no idea at the time that his family were on there.
 Meanwhile, we’re coding this patient, I’m doing compressions, giving him meds.
 Finally they call the code, time of death.
 I walk back around, I’m smoked, I’m tired, and then I see the iPad and I realize the family’s still on there.
 There are three or four people on the call.
 I’m like, Shit, it’s still on.
-The doctor then sees that too and then he goes over and gives the bad news that their family member them passed.
+The doctor then sees that too and then he goes over and gives the bad news that their family member had passed.
 And I just hear them scream.
 Screaming, wailing over FaceTime.
-And then I walk out the room and I have to go back to my other two or three patients.
+And then I walk out of the room and I have to go back to my other two or three patients.

 Looking back, it’s like you have to remind yourself that it really happened.
 I find a coping mechanism is we try to block out stuff.
 I’ve been keeping a diary, which kind of helps me — it helps me not forget.
 Before all this, I was in the Army, in a frontline infantry unit.
 Some of the strategies that they use in the military to help deal with stress I continue to use.
 I keep in contact with my wife, and tell her some of the stuff, and try to express kind of like how bad it is.
 Some of my friends, I tell them what’s really going on.
 Because in Texas it’s not bad yet like this.
 I see social media, and it kind of makes me mad because there are people out there who still don’t believe it is how it is in New York.